Saint-Maurice, Val-de-Marne

 Saint-Maurice ([sɛ̃ mɔʁis]) is a commune in the southeastern suburbs of Paris, France.
 It is located 6.8 km from the center of Paris.
-The insane asylum Charenton was located in Saint-Maurice; it is now a psychiatric hospital.
+The lunatic asylum Charenton was located in Saint-Maurice; it is now a psychiatric hospital.

 History

 Originally called Charenton-Saint-Maurice, the name of the commune was officially shortened to Saint-Maurice in 1842.

 In 1929, the commune of Saint-Maurice lost half of its territory when the city of Paris annexed the Bois de Vincennes, a part of which belonged to Saint-Maurice.

 Geography

 Climate

-Saint-Maurice has a oceanic climate (Köppen climate classification Cfb).
+Saint-Maurice has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Saint-Maurice is 12.5 C. The average annual rainfall is 643.2 mm with July as the wettest month.
 The temperatures are highest on average in July, at around 20.8 C, and lowest in January, at around 4.7 C. The highest temperature ever recorded in Saint-Maurice was 43.6 C on 25 July 2019; the coldest temperature ever recorded was -25.6 C on 10 December 1879.